Auckland traffic: Delays into town after early morning crashes

-West Auckland motorists are being told to expect "heavier than usual'' traffic heading into town after a number of crashes on the main motorway this morning.
+West Auckland motorists are being told to expect "heavier than usual" traffic heading into town after a number of crashes on the main motorway this morning.

-A crash between Great North and St Lukes Rd on the Northwestern Motorway blocked the right lane, citybound, from 6.30am.
+A crash between Great North and St Lukes Rds on the Northwestern Motorway blocked the right lane, citybound, from 6.30am.

 The area was cleared just before 7.30am but is still heavily congested.